ANSSI-FR/rust-guide/src/04_language.md

 While the usual way for memory to be reclaimed is for a variable to go out of scope, Rust provides special functions to manually reclaim memory: `forget` and `drop` of the `std::mem` module (or `core::mem`).
-While `drop` simply triggers an early memory reclamation that call associated destructors when needed, `forget` skips any call to the destructors.
+While `drop` simply triggers an early memory reclamation that calls associated destructors when needed, `forget` skips any call to the destructors.

 ```rust